Marcobaldessari/Dual-t16000--Elite-Dangerous/README.md

 ## Instructions

+1. Download the whole package from Github by clicking the button on top right corner.
-1. Copy "dual-t16000m.3.0.binds" to appdata\local\Frontier developments\Elite dangerous\options\bindings
+2. Copy "dual-t16000m.3.0.binds" to appdata\local\Frontier developments\Elite dangerous\options\bindings.
-2. Launch T.A.R.G.E.T. script editor, load "TARGET_dual_t16000.tmc" in the script editor and run it (green play button)
+3. Launch T.A.R.G.E.T. script editor, load "TARGET_dual_t16000.tmc" in the script editor and run it (green play button).

 ## Features